 Kwanzaa is a modern holiday with deep roots in African heritage and tradition.
-The root word is Swahili - Kwanza,

 It was in 1966 when Dr. Maulana Karenga, professor and chairman of Black Studies at California State University, Long Beach, decided to find way to strenghten the bonds of the African-American community.